York University: Admissions

+According to Maclean's data for 2025, York's average entering grade was 84.1%.

+York University's overall acceptance rate is 57%, making the school moderately selective.
+The average acceptance rate for specific schools and programs is more selective, with the Osgoode Hall Law School at 25-30% and the Schulich School of Business at 30-40%.

 Faculties

+York University currently has 11 faculties: the School of Arts, Media, Performance & Design, the Faculty of Education, the Faculty of Environmental & Urban Change, Glendon College, the Faculty of Graduate Studies, the Faculty of Health, the Lassonde School of Engineering, the Faculty of Liberal Arts & Professional Studies, Osgoode Hall Law School, the Schulich School of Business, and the Faculty of Science.

 York University's Film Department houses Canada's oldest film school and has been ranked one of the best in Canada, with an acceptance rate comparable to that of USC School of Cinematic Arts and Tisch School of the Arts.

-York University is home to the oldest and largest environmental studies faculty in Canada.
+The Faculty of Environmental & Urban Change is the oldest and largest environmental studies faculty in Canada.
 From 1999 to 2018, York University offered the first and largest graphic design program in Ontario York/Sheridan Design (YSDN).
 It was a four-year University degree delivered jointly by the two leading educational institutions of design in Canada (York University and Sheridan College).
 The joint program has been discontinued and beginning with the class entering in 2019, four-year design students will enrol in a new Bachelor of Design offered by York University, one which is geared for the future of the profession.

 The Osgoode Hall Law School moved from a downtown location to the York campus in 1969, following the requirement that every law school affiliate with a university.
 Osgoode Hall offers a number of joint and combined programs.